2022 Buffalo shooting: Shooting

-Gendron shot four people in the parking lot, killing three.
-He then entered the store, shooting eight more people and killing six.
-According to a law enforcement source, he yelled racial slurs during the incident.
-Many employees and customers used the store's break room to hide from the shooter and barricaded the door with a heavy desk.
-Other customers were hidden by employees in the milk cooler and said the shooter shot through the coolers but the milk cartons stopped the bullets.
+According to a law enforcement source, Gendron yelled racial slurs during the incident.
+Many employees and customers used the store's break room to hide from Gendron and barricaded the door with a heavy desk.
+Other customers were hidden by employees in the milk cooler and said Gendron shot through the coolers, but the milk cartons stopped the bullets.
 At some point, an armed security guard, former Buffalo Police Department officer Aaron Salter Jr., shot at him.
-Due to the shooter's body armor, Salter's bullet did not stop him.
+Due to Gendron's body armor, Salter's bullet did not stop him.
 Gendron returned fire at Salter, who died at the scene.
-At another point, he aimed his gun at a white person behind a checkout counter but apologized and did not shoot.
+At an early point in the shooting, Gendron aimed his rifle at an injured white person, the store manager, hiding behind a checkout counter but he apologized and did not shoot.

 By 2:36 p.m., Gendron had gone to the front of the building, where patrol officers were able to talk him into dropping his gun after he reportedly aimed it at his neck.
-A total of sixty shots were fired during the shooting.
-After his arrest, he made disturbing statements regarding his motive and state of mind.
+A total of 60 shots were fired during the shooting.
+After his arrest, Gendron made statements regarding his motive and state of mind.

 Victims

-Thirteen people—eleven of them Black and two White—were shot, ten fatally.
-One of them, 55-year-old Aaron Salter Jr., was a former Buffalo Police lieutenant who was working as a security guard when he confronted the shooter.
-In addition to Salter, the people fatally shot were Celestine Chaney, 65; Roberta A. Drury, 32; Andre Mackniel, 53; Katherine Massey, 72; Margus D. Morrison, 52; Heyward Patterson, 67; Geraldine Talley, 62; Ruth Whitfield, 86; and Pearl Young, 77.
+Thirteen people—eleven of them black and two white—were shot, ten fatally.
+One of them, 55-year-old Aaron Salter Jr., was a former Buffalo Police lieutenant who was working as a security guard when he confronted Gendron.
+In addition to Salter, the people fatally shot were Celestine Chaney, 65; Roberta A. Drury, 32; Andre Mackneil, 53; Katherine Massey, 72; Margus D. Morrison, 52; Heyward Patterson, 67; Geraldine Talley, 62; Ruth Whitfield, 86; and Pearl Young, 77.

-Four victims were employees of the store including Salter, who died; the other three survived.
-All ten who died were Black.
+Four victims were employees of the store, including Salter; the other three survived.
+All ten who died were black.